 9. Don’t chew on hard items

 This may go without saying, but try not to bite down on hard candies or even non-food items like pen caps or fingernails.
 This can damage teeth.

 Your toothbrush doesn’t need any special cleaning, but make sure it dries after each use and there is no leftover toothpaste.
 Store it upright and exposed to air and your toothbrush will be good to go!

-Dr. Datta’s Ridgetop Dental team in Sterling, VA is here to help you maintain your oral health.
+Ridgetop Dental Group in Reston, VA is committed to helping patients achieve healthy, beautiful smiles with high-quality full service dentistry.
 Schedule an appointment today to keep your smile healthy!